 Transfer back to the oven.
 Bake an additional 15 minutes or until golden brown and slightly crispy.
 Serve immediately.

-- TIP: These might have a hard time cooking properly if you put other things in the oven to cook at the same time
+These might have a hard time cooking properly if you put other things in the oven to cook at the same time, cook these sweet potato fries by themselves.

 - 2 sweet potatoes